Krusso/QuestOfTheRoundTable/README.md

 **Requirements**
 - Java version 8 (v important otherwise none of our amazing lambdas will work)
 - Eclipse Oxygen
-- JavaFX (version??)
-- ..
+- JavaFX version 9.0.1 (JavaFX version 8 should work as well)

 **Setup**
 - Install Eclipse Oxygen from eclipse.org
 - Install JavaFX Using eclipse (help->install new software->work with: choose your eclipse version (Oxygen)->->General Purpose Tools->install e(fx)lipse)
-- For UI, download Scene Builder by Gluon.
+- To work with UI, download Scene Builder by Gluon.
 Set path by going on eclipse -> Windows -> Preferences -> JavaFX -> choose the scene build.exe

 **Running**
 - To run the game: Run JavaFXQTRT/src/main/java/src/client/Main.java